-105 If the FMI'scentral counterparty's corporate structure is such that it cannot legally or institutionally raise equity (for example under certain structures of mutual ownership or when the FMI is run by a central bank) or if the FMI is a new start up and cannot initially raise the required level of equity), it should ensure an equal amount of equivalent loss absorbing financial resources is available.
+107 If the FMI'scentral counterparty's corporate structure is such that it cannot legally or institutionally raise equity (for example, under certain structures of mutual ownership or when the FMI is run by a central bank) or if the FMI is a new start up and cannot initially raise the required level of equity), it should ensure an equal amount of equivalent loss_absorbing financial resources is available.

-Recovery could include recapitalising, replacing management, merging with another FMI, revising business strategies (including cost or fee structures), or restructuring services provided.
+108 Recovery could include recapitalising, replacing management, merging with another FM-kentral counterparty, revising business strategies (including cost or fee structures), or restructuring services provided.

-^{187-}For the purposes of this principle, the requirement for liquid net assets funded by equity ensures that the assets held for the purposes of this principle are sufficiently liquid to be available to mitigate any potential business risks in a timely manner, can only be used for business risk purposes, and are funded by equity rather than long term liabilities.
+109 For the purposes of this principle, tThe requirement for liquid net assets funded by equity ensures that the assets held for the purposes of this principleStandard are sufficiently liquid to be available to mitigate any potential business risks in a timely manner, can only be used for business risk purposes, and are funded by equity rather than long term liabilities.